Madeline Levin, MPH, Nicolas J. Jury, PhD, Kousha Mohseni, MS, Varuna Srinivasan, MBBS MPH, Andrea Sun, MS, National Center for Health Research

 Antidepressants can negatively interact with many other drugs, including over-the-counter drugs such as cold medicines and pain killers.

 So, although antidepressants may improve your mood, do not forget that taking them means subjecting yourself to many potential side effects, including some serious risks.

 Are there effective treatments for depression that are not so risky?
-A type of therapy called cognitive behavioral therapy has been found to be very effective.
-It trains the patient to think about their shortcomings or problems in a different way, helping them to focus less on the helpless and hopeless feelings of depression and more on what they are doing well.
+A type of therapy called cognitive behavioral therapy is very effective.
+It trains the patient to think about their shortcomings or problems differently, helping them focus less on the helpless and hopeless feelings of depression and more on what they are doing well.
 Exercise therapy, such as running or physical activities done in a group setting, has a similar impact on mental health as antidepressant medication, but with a bonus in physical fitness and physical health, including improvement in heart rate, weight, and waist circumference.

 All articles are reviewed and approved by Dr. Diana Zuckerman and other senior staff.

 - Meyerson, W. U., Pieper, C. F., & Hoyle, R. H. (2023).
 Use of Quantile Treatment Effects Analysis to Describe Antidepressant Response in Randomized Clinical Trials Submitted to the US Food and Drug Administration: A Secondary Analysis of Pooled Trial Data.
 JAMA network open, 6(6), e2317714. https://doi.org/10.1001/jamanetworkopen.2023.17714

 - National Institute of Mental Health (2010).
 Antidepressant Medications for Children and Adolescents: Information for Parents and Caregivers.
 Retrieved from https://behavioralhealthnews.org/antidepressant-medications-for-children-and-adolescents-information-for-parents-and-caregivers/